thalper/March-Madness/README.md

-'''If you only want to simulate a single bracket for a single year, calling this function with the desired inputs instead of using lines 23-28 will generate a sinlge bracket.
+'''If you only want to simulate a single bracket for a single year, calling this function with the desired inputs instead of using lines 23-28 will generate a single bracket.
 You could also just enter a single year in the yearTest list and set numBrackets to 1.'''
 #  MarchMadnessRun.tournament(year, regressions, output, numGames, numBrackets)
 ```